andythompson89/New-Recruit/Questions.md

 ## Question 4

-In the language of your choosing, write a method or script that prints the first 10 digits of the Fibonacci sequence.
+In the language of your choosing, write a method or script that takes two integer parameters and prints the next five Fibonacci numbers.
+Any possible errors should be handled.